Cognitive Behavioural Therapist Recommendations

 Kathy

 "I decided to try therapy for a long-term fear of flying.
 This was a real problem as my husband had refused to fly with me again and as my children wanted to visit Disneyland Paris.
 I went through the four session phobia programme which was really great.
-I am pleased to say that I got on the plane there and flew home again without any panic attacks or screeming."
+I am pleased to say that I got on the plane there and flew home again without any panic attacks or screaming."

 Mary